lolcommits/lolcommits-uploldz/README.md

 ## Development

 Check out this repo and run `bin/setup`, this will install all dependencies and generate docs.
-Run `bundle exec rake` to run all tests and generate a coverage report.
+Use `bundle exec rake` to run all tests and generate a coverage report.

 You can also run `bin/console` for an interactive prompt that will allow you to